 Cinnamon Sugar: Spread 1 Tablespoon of very soft unsalted butter onto each of the 3 circles.
+(3 Tbsp total.)
 Mix 1/4 cup (50g) granulated sugar with 1/2 teaspoon ground cinnamon.
+This is the total amount and you will divide it between each circle.
 Sprinkle evenly over butter on each circle.

 Nutella: Spread 1 heaping Tablespoon of Nutella onto each of the 3 circles.
 Nutella is difficult to spread onto soft dough, so warm it up in the microwave for a few seconds until it’s a spreadable consistency.

 Your favorite jam: Spread 1 Tablespoon of jam onto each of the 3 circles.

 Butter, Brown Sugar, + Ginger: Spread 1 Tablespoon of very soft unsalted butter onto each of the 3 circles.
 Mix 3 Tablespoons packed light or dark brown sugar with 1/2 teaspoon ground cinnamon and 1 Tablespoon finely chopped crystallized ginger.
 Sprinkle evenly over butter on each circle.

 Apple Butter or Pumpkin Butter: Spread 1 heaping Tablespoon onto each of the 3 circles.

 Chai Spice: Spread 1 Tablespoon of very soft unsalted butter onto each of the 3 circles.
 Mix 3 Tablespoons granulated sugar with 1/4 teaspoon each ground cinnamon, ground ginger, ground cardamom, and ground allspice.
 Sprinkle evenly over butter on each circle.